zero-one-group/geni/docs/cookbook/part_12_customer_segmentation_with_nmf.md

 ;  country      | United Kingdom
 ```

 Every row of the dataset is a transaction with the product and customer details.
-In collaborative-filtering settings, we typically have many users that consume many items, and each item is typically consumed by many users.
-Recommendations are done based on the common items that specific users consumed and liked.
-The natural extension of that in this case would be to recommend stock codes to each customer ID based on their spending.
+In collaborative-filtering settings, we typically have many users that consume many items, and each item is typically consumed by multiple users.
+Recommendations are done based on the common items that specific users selected and liked.
+The natural extension of that, in this case, would be to recommend stock codes to each customer ID based on their spending.

 However, we are going to do something different this time.
-We are going to represent each product by the words in its description, and call each word a 'descriptor'.
+We represent each product by the words in its description, and call each word a 'descriptor'.
 By doing this, a “15cm christmas glass ball 20 lights” share a commonality with “pink cherry lights”, because both share the word “lights”, instead of having them represented by two completely different stock codes.
-Next, we will train a non-negative matrix factorisation (NMF) model on each customer ID’s spending and their spending on each descriptor.
-In essence, we we are decomposing a matrix of #-of-customers by #-of-descriptors into an individual shopping map distinct to each customer ID and a set of canonical shopping patterns shared by every customer ID
+Next, we train a non-negative matrix factorisation (NMF) model on each customer ID’s spending and their spending on each descriptor.
+In essence, we decompose a matrix of #-of-customers by #-of-descriptors into an individual shopping map distinct to each customer ID and a set of canonical shopping patterns shared by every customer ID.

 ## 12.1 Exploding Sentences into Words

-To extract the descriptors of each product, we will make use of [Spark’s Tokenizer](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/Tokenizer.html) to convert a description phrase into an array of words.
-However, the resulting words are relatively dirty with punctuations and irrelevant words such as “of” and “the”.
-Therefore, we are going to use [Spark’s StopWordsRemover](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/StopWordsRemover.html), remove all punctuations and remove all resulting descriptors with less than three characters:
+To extract the descriptors of each product, we make use of [Spark’s Tokenizer](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/Tokenizer.html) to convert a description phrase into an array of words.
+However, the resulting words are filled with punctuations and irrelevant words such as “of” and “the”.
+Therefore, we use [Spark’s StopWordsRemover](https://spark.apache.org/docs/latest/api/scala/org/apache/spark/ml/feature/StopWordsRemover.html), remove all punctuations and remove all resulting descriptors with less than three characters:

 ```clojure
 (def descriptors